-Spicer apologizes for Hitler comment that angered many
+Spicer says Hitler comment ‘inexcusable and reprehensible’

-WASHINGTON (AP) — White House Press Secretary Sean Spicer has apologized for making an “inappropriate and insensitive” comparison to the Holocaust in comments about Syrian President Bashar Assad’s use of chemical weapons — remarks that drew instant rebuke from Jewish groups and critics.

-Spicer said in an interview with CNN that he was trying to make a point about Assad’s use of chemical weapons and gas against his people Tuesday but “mistakenly made an inappropriate and insensitive reference to the Holocaust, for which there is no comparison.
-And for that I apologize.
-It was a mistake to do that.”
+Sean Spicer said that he was trying to make a point about Syria's use of chemical weapons and gas but "mistakenly made an inappropriate and insensitive reference to the Holocaust, for which there is no comparison.
+And for that I apologize."

+WASHINGTON (AP) — White House press secretary Sean Spicer said Wednesday that his attempt to compare the Holocaust and Syrian President Bashar Assad’s use of chemical weapons was “inexcusable and reprehensible” and was made all the worse by this being a holy week for millions of Christians and Jews.

+He said his comment, made Tuesday at the White House briefing, was personally and professionally disappointing, and he asked for “folks’ forgiveness.”

-During the daily White House briefing, Spicer told reporters that Adolf Hitler “didn’t even sink to using chemical weapons.”
+Earlier Tuesday during the daily White House briefing, Spicer told reporters that Adolf Hitler “didn’t even sink to using chemical weapons.”
 Critics noted the remark ignored Hitler’s use of gas chambers to exterminate Jews during the Holocaust.

-It was the second day in a row in which Spicer, President Donald Trump’s principal spokesman, appeared to struggle to articulate the president’s foreign policy at a critical time.
+It was the second consecutive day in which President Donald Trump’s principal spokesman appeared to struggle to articulate Trump’s foreign policy at a critical time.
 The White House generated criticism at the start of the year when a statement on international Holocaust Remembrance Day did not make any reference to Jews.

 In the CNN interview, Spicer said his comments did not reflect Trump’s views.
 “My comments today did not reflect the president’s, were a distraction from him and frankly were misstated, insensitive and wrong.”
 He added, “Obviously it was my blunder.”